 A medal awarded for Operation Portal Recon agreements received while at a “Good” rating. [article]

 - To influence someone to become an Ingress agent.

 - A tab in the OPS screen from which you can send invites to recruit agents. [article]

 A medal awarded for recruiting other agents. [article]

 - To start over at agent level 1 with zero AP, similar to the “prestige” mechanic found in other games. [article]

 - (as a proper noun) The name of two past anomaly events.

 To destroy an object in exchange for XM, which is added to your reserves. [article]

 To enter a passcode into your scanner or intel map. [article]

 A mechanism for computing scores for each cell.
 It is based on the average MU captured in the cell by each faction at each checkpoint in the septicycle.
-This can be found on the Intel tab of the OPS screen. [article]
+This can be found on the Scores screen under the Ops menu. [article]

 The portal to which you must have a key while standing at the origin portal when creating a link.
 Compare: origin portal